Michelle Yeoh

 Yeoh played supporting roles in the romantic comedies Crazy Rich Asians (2018) and Last Christmas (2019), as well as in the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021) and the television series Star Trek: Discovery (2017–2020).
 Her voice acting work has included Kung Fu Panda 2 (2011); Minions: The Rise of Gru and Paws of Fury: The Legend of Hank (both 2022); Transformers: Rise of the Beasts (2023); and The Tiger's Apprentice (2024).
-For her starring role as Evelyn Quan Wang in Everything Everywhere All at Once (2022), she won the Academy Award for Best Actress, becoming the first Asian (Note: The term "Asian" is here used according to contemporary American parlance as described at Asian people.
-While one Israeli actress and one actress of Armenian descent have won Best Actress, neither is considered Asian in this sense, which primarily includes East Asia, Southeast Asia, and South Asia.) to win the category, and the first Malaysian to win an Academy Award.
-She has since featured in the mystery film A Haunting in Venice (2023) and the musical fantasy films Wicked (2024) and Wicked: For Good (2025).
+For her starring role as Evelyn Quan Wang in Everything Everywhere All at Once (2022), she won the Academy Award for Best Actress, becoming the first Asian (Note: The term "Asian" is here used according to the race definition in the United States.
+While one Israeli actress and one actress of Armenian descent have won Best Actress, neither is considered Asian in this sense, which primarily includes East Asia, Southeast Asia, and South Asia.) to win the category.
+She has since featured in the mystery film A Haunting in Venice (2023), the musical fantasy films Wicked (2024) and Wicked: For Good (2025), and the sports drama film It's My Time (2026).

 The film review aggregation website Rotten Tomatoes ranked her the greatest action heroine of all time in 2008.
-In 1997, she was chosen by People as one of the "50 Most Beautiful People in the World", and in 2009 the same magazine listed her as one of the "35 All-Time Screen Beauties".
+In 1997, she was chosen by People as one of the "50 Most Beautiful People in the World", and in 2009 the same magazine listed her as one of the "35 All-Time Screen Beauties."
 In 2022, Time named her one of the world's 100 most influential people on its annual listicle and its Icon of the Year.
 In 2024, she received the Presidential Medal of Freedom.